‘Aquaman’ makes a big splash to top N. American box office | Malay Mail

 The sequel to the 1964 movie stars Emily Blunt as the stern but kind-hearted nanny (Julie Andrews in the original), backed by Lin-Manuel Miranda of Hamilton fame.
 Dick Van Dyke, Mary Poppins’ Cockney-accented friend in the original film, makes a cameo.

-In fourth was Sony’s Spider-Man: Into the Spider-Verse, taking in US$16.7 million.
+In fourth was Sony’s Spider-Man: Into the Spider-Verse, taking in US$16.6 million.
 It has Peter Parker making way for Miles Morales as a black, Latino Spider-Man.

-And fifth spot went to The Mule from Warner Bros, at US$9.3 million.
+And fifth spot went to The Mule from Warner Bros., at US$9.5 million.
 Clint Eastwood, who at 88 says this will be his last acting part, directs and takes the lead role as a destitute 90-year-old who turns to transporting cocaine for a Mexican drug cartel.